 Only around 3-percent of Gwinnett Juvenile Court cases involve violent offenses like aggravated assault, murder, rape, or robbery.

 Although Juvenile Court Lawrenceville GA cases cover a range of different types of scenarios and legal infractions, they generally fall into three categories.

-- Juvenile Delinquency Cases: These are actions that would be criminally prosecuted if an adult committed them.
+- Minor Delinquency Cases: These are actions that would be criminally prosecuted if an adult committed them.

 - Status Offense: These are infractions specific to the juvenile code that, if committed by an adult, would not be illegal.
 They include engaging in personally dangerous or harmful behavior, incorrigibility, truancy, and running away.

-The primary purpose of the Gwinnett County Juvenile Court is to help minors safely reach adulthood without hurting themselves or others.
+The primary purpose of the Gwinnett County Juvenile Court, Georgia, is to help minors safely reach adulthood without hurting themselves or others.

 Gwinnett County Juvenile Probation and other Sentences

-When sentencing a delinquent minor, Gwinnett Court Juvenile probation is just one within a broad range of options the judge has.
+When sentencing a delinquent minor in Gwinnett County Court, probation is just one within a broad range of options the judge has.
 Other penalties or consequences include:

 - Community service

 - Traditional juvenile detention facility or work camp